javiortizmol/aws-sso-magic/README.md

     - CLI default client Region
     - CLI default output format
     - CLI profile name.
 Eg: default
     - Enter only the name of the proxy role to use by default.
-Eg: MyAdminRole or just press Enter
+Eg: MyAdminRole or just press Enter (This option will mandatory for the --eks flag)
 3. Optional: In case that you want to set an account alias, you can modify the file on $HOME/.aws-sso-magic/config adding the [AliasAccounts] section with key (account name) and value (alias account) Eg:
     ```
     [AliasAccounts]